I recently attended a presentation by a business systems specialist.

 And what about HR systems, and production systems, etc.

-While building systems takes time and often does not put immediately cash in your pocket, the 6 key benefits above will pay for themselves over and over again and are definitely worth doing.
+While building business systems takes time and often does not put immediately cash in your pocket, the 6 key benefits above will pay for themselves over and over again and are definitely worth doing.
 So start systematizing your business today.

 The Secret Formula to